crazyhouse33/authbreak/README.md

 # Function and motivation

 Authbreak is a tool built to execute attacks that can work on every authentification system, with the same powerful user interface and complete set of feature.
 It's been done entirely in C ( Because I was willing to try the language Linux was coded with, and god I regret this decision).
 It also have an insane (first degree of the word) focus on performance.
-Yet it also follow manual but very strict continious integration, lot of tests (memory), per commit performance auditing.
+Yet it also follow manual but very strict continious integration, lot of tests including valgrind assisted memory checks, per commit performance auditing...

 # Install